 Being an experienced adjudicator, he has served as member of jury-panels for several International competitions, such as: The French National Flute Competition in Nice, France 2010; Second International Flute Competition in Izmir, Turkey 2012; European Flute Ensemble Competition in Freiburg, Germany 2013; International Flute Ensemble Competition in Monaco 2014; Maxence Larrieu International Flute Competition, France (the European Prize) in 2015 and 2019; the Gnessin International Flute Competition in Moscow, Russia and the 1st International E. Towarnicki Flute Competition in Poland in 2020.

 Jørn Schau has been the Artistic Director of the Norwegian Flute Ensemble since 2008, the Chief Conductor of the German Flute Orchestra (2016-17) and the European Flute Ensemble since 2016.
-The latter he co-founded together with flautist Dr. Prof. Ewa Murawska of the Jan Paderevsky Music Academy in Poznan (Poland), with whom he has had an artistic and academic partnership for over a decade.
+The latter he co-founded together with flautist Dr. Prof. Ewa Murawska, with whom he has had an artistic and academic partnership for over a decade.

 His special interest for the flute ensemble format and music for multiple flutes has led to numerous workshops in Europe and the US, and close collaboration with composers to expand the flute ensemble repertoire.
 The discography includes work-dedications by Trygve Madsen, Hans Magne Græsvold, Konrad Øhrn and Terje Mathisen; Baroque concertos by Bach, Händel and Vivaldi; transcriptions of music from the Renaissance by Palestrina, Prætorius, Gesualdo and Monteverdi, and standard modern flute ensemble repertoire by ao. composers Andrew Downes and Charles Threatte.

-Schau co-managed the EEA/Norway Grant project Culture for integration- European Flute Forum 2013-2014, and was the Artistic Director of the Kristiansand Summer Symphony Courses 2011-2013.
+Schau has co-managed several EEA/Norway Grant projects (2013-2014, 2020-2021, 2022-2023) and was the Artistic Director of the Kristiansand Summer Symphony Courses 2011-2013.
 He has been Chairman of the European Flute Associations Council since 2016, which is a strategic venture to develop sustainable projects across Europe – focusing on artistic and educational development within flute playing.

 Schau initiated the Norwegian Flute Society in 2009 and became the society’s first chair.
-He was the Artistic Director of the Norwegian Flute Festival 2011-2015, and co-directed the European Flute Ensemble Event (Poland) in 2019 as Chair of the European Flute Council.
+He was the Artistic Director of the Norwegian Flute Festival 2011-2015, and he co-directed the European Flute Festival (2021) and the European Flute Ensemble Event (2019) as Chair of the European Flute Council.

 Jørn Schau received the University of Agder Education Award for 2014.